ZhikangLiuu/Ind_577_Final_project/Supervised Learning/Neural Networks/README.md

 - **Convergence**: Continue training until the algorithm converges, which means that the loss decreases to a satisfactory level or stabilizes.
 - **Testing and Evaluation**: After training, evaluate the neural network's performance on a separate test dataset to assess its ability to make accurate predictions

+## Applications
+**1.Credit Risk Analysis:** Financial institutions use MLPs to assess the risk of lending to individuals based on their credit history and other relevant factors

+**2.Medical Diagnosis:** MLPs assist in diagnosing diseases by analyzing patient data and identifying patterns that correlate with specific conditions.

+**3.Medicines Discovery:** They can predict the effectiveness of new drugs by learning from data on chemical compounds and their biological activities.

+**4.Motion Control:** MLPs help robots learn and perform complex movements and tasks autonomously by understanding and replicating motion patterns.

 ## Advantages and Disadvantages of Neural Networks

 ### Advantages